Other cruciferous vegetables include kale, broccoli, cauliflower, Brussels sprouts, cabbage, collard greens, rutabaga, and turnips.

 - 31.9 mcg of vitamin K

-Other vitamins and minerals include phosphorus, zinc, sodium, copper, manganese, selenium, niacin, folate, choline, beta-carotene, and vitamin K.
+Bok choy contains other vitamins and minerals, including phosphorus, zinc, sodium, copper, manganese, selenium, niacin, folate, choline, beta-carotene, and vitamin K.

 Cruciferous vegetables, such as bok choy, are rich in glucosinolates.
-These are sulfur-containing compounds that have been found to benefit human health in a variety of ways.
+These are sulfur-containing compounds that may benefit human health in a variety of ways.

 Bok choy in the diet

-All parts of bok choy can be consumed.
-They are prepared in a variety of ways.
+People can consume all parts of bok choy.
+People can prepare it in a variety of ways.
 In addition to its low-calorie and high nutrient content, its mildly sweet flavor and crisp texture make it an agreeable addition to almost any dish.

 Here are some quick tips:

-- Mix minced bok choy, mushrooms, chives, and soy sauce together to make a homemade dumpling filling.
+- mix minced bok choy, mushrooms, chives, and soy sauce to make a homemade dumpling filling

 Here are some links to recipes using bok choy:

-Bok choy and spinach are both nutritious cruciferous vegetables, but they have a different flavor and texture.
+Bok choy and spinach are both nutritious vegetables, but they have a different flavor and texture.

 - 2 g of protein